-Not all alcohol is created equally!
+Not all alcohol is created equally.
 No, this isn’t a dorm room PSA, it’s advice from some of the top stylists on whether or not to opt for an alcohol-free shampoo.
-The jury is still someone out when it comes to this prevalent substance, and unlike parabens or sulfates which have no redeeming qualities, there is good and bad when it comes to alcohol.
+The jury is still someone out when it comes to this prevalent substance, and unlike parabens or sulfates which have no redeeming qualities, there are good and bad when it comes to alcohol.
 We asked six top stylists to share their thoughts on alcohol-free shampoos and needless to say, their responses might surprise you.

 Alcohol-Free Means More Moisture

 Though an alcohol-free shampoo can be great for dry hair, it doesn’t mean you should be married to it, especially if you plan on keeping your blowout to day three.
-“An alcohol-based shampoo can be beneficial for your scalp, hair and blowout life,” says Davide.
+“An alcohol-based shampoo can be beneficial for your scalp, hair, and blowout life,” says Davide.
 This is because alcohol is slightly soluble in water and can dissolve other ingredients, such as oils (which don’t dissolve in water).
-Some alcohol evaporates quickly, especially in shampoos to shorten time for hair drying.
+Some alcohol evaporates quickly, especially in shampoos to shorten the time for hair drying.
 Using alcohol-based shampoo and conditioners can absorb your natural oils, which you may prefer if you have an oily scalp.
-“There’s a common myth that hair care products with alcohol are bad for you, as they can dry your hair.
-That can be true if your have dry ends, so it’s very important where you use your shampoo and conditioner,” he adds.
+“There’s a common myth that haircare products with alcohol are bad for you, as they can dry your hair.
+That can be true if you have dry ends, so it’s very important where you use your shampoo and conditioner,” he adds.

 “Choosing a shampoo that is gently cleansing and allows the scalp to produce natural oils without over-stripping, is ideal for both hair and scalp health.
 Instead of removing oils to the point of having a ‘squeaky clean’ scalp, think of redistributing oil to the hair ends through gentle scalp massage and brushing with a natural bristle brush, from roots to ends,” she explains.
 Another way to achieve this is by allowing more time between hair washing, and opting for a natural dry shampoo to absorb excess oil, which Jana says can be “more nourishing for hair.”